 Read Long-term Impact of Corona Virus Pandemic on the Workplace

-What was once forced upon them due to the pandemic, might become the new normal for many organizations; as they realize the many benefits of having a majority of their employees working remotely regularly.
+What was once forced upon them due to the pandemic might become the new normal for many organizations as they realize the many benefits of having most of their employees working remotely regularly.

 Hence, having tested the waters with the work-from-home model, many organizations are likely to tweak their operating models in 2021 to have only a minimal number of employees working from physical office locations.

-This will help them to drive down their operating costs significantly and make good some of the losses from 2020.
+This will help them significantly reduce their operating costs and make up some of the losses from 2020.

 Read Post-COVID: ‘Digital Workplace’ is a must for all organizations